S&W SD9VE

 Smith & Wesson SD9 VE Review: Frame and Barrel

 The SDVE Series is an excellent low-cost weapon that improved upon the original polymer-framed model by removing unnecessary features.
-It may be lightweight because to the polymer frame and plastic grip, but it’s durable.
+It may be lightweight because of the polymer frame and plastic grip, but it’s durable.

 Smith & Wesson SD9 VE S&W SD9VE frame side